MarcosPampuch/payments-app/README.md

   A Python service that generates synthetic payment events every 2 seconds and publishes them to Kafka for demonstration purposes.

 - **CSV Importer UI**
   A Flask web application that allows users to upload CSV files containing payment data.
-The app parses, validates, and streams the data to Kafka, highlighting duplicates and suspicious records (e.g., high-value transactions).
+The app parses, validates, and streams the data to Kafka, highlighting duplicated and suspicious records (e.g., high-value transactions).

+- **Minio**
+  The Minio container is responsable for holding all CSV files uploaded by the Importer UI.

 ---

 ## Data Validation Flow

-Validation in this platform is performed in two stages:
+Data validationw before inserting data in the database are performed in two stages:

 - **CSV Importer UI:**
   - Only checks if the uploaded file is a valid, non-corrupted CSV and remove duplicates.
 It does not validate the content or schema of individual records.